sandordargo/sandordargo.github.io/_posts/2023-12-6-cpp23-strtream-strstream-replacement.md

 At the same time, `basic_stringbuf` is also benefiting from new constructor overloads taking an initial value by rvalue-reference which again is about avoiding unnecessary copies.

-`basic_stringbug::str()` went through several changes.
-First, we must remind ourselves that `basic_stringbug::str()` is both a getter and a setter depending on its return type and parameters.
+`basic_stringbuf::str()` went through several changes.
+First, we must remind ourselves that `basic_stringbuf::str()` is both a getter and a setter depending on its return type and parameters.

 The getter `str()` now has an overload that is used when the underlying object is an lvalue and another form rvalues.
 When `str()` is [called on an rvalue reference](https://www.sandordargo.com/blog/2018/11/25/override-r-and-l0-values#use--for-declaring-rvalue-references), it returns the underlying string by moving it away from the internal buffer.
 According to the author, this is probably the first ref-qualified member function in the standard library.
 Moreover, in this case, the standard clearly specifies how the moved-from object should look like.
 Its buffer becomes empty.